LATINX GRADUATION

-43rd Latinx/e Graduation Informational Video
+44th Latinx/e Graduate Celebration Informational Video

 We hope you enjoy!

-Interview with George Pla!
+Interview with George Pla

 La CASA is so proud to have the support of USC Alumn George Pla.
 Mr. George Pla is a successful entrepreneur, philanthropist and author, and a co-founder of the USC Latino Alumni Association.
 He is the Founder and CEO of Cordoba Corporation, a nationally recognized engineering firm, whose innovative leadership was the subject of a Harvard Business School case study.